jundu1/AI_for_Trading/README.md

 * Conduct NLP Analysis on 10-k financial statements to generate an alpha factor.
 * For the dataset, we'll be using the end of day from Quotemedia and Loughran-McDonald sentiment word lists.

+# Project 6: Analyzing Stock Sentiment from Twits
+* Build deep learning model to classify the sentiment of messages from StockTwits, a social network for investors and traders.
+* Predict if any particular message is positive or negative.
+* Generate a signal of the public sentiment for various ticker symbols.